Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: Introduction

 In a recent paper, the authors of \cite{Caputa:2025mii} discuss the Krylov complexity of $U(1)$-symmetric systems.
 A major focus of that paper is the relation between the Krylov complexity in the grand canonical ensemble, $C_\mathcal{K}(t)$, and the canonical ensemble, $C_\mathcal{K}^{(Q)}(t)$, in a sector with fixed $U(1)$-charge, $Q$.
 They postulate that the grand canonical Krylov complexity of some operator $O$, with $[O,Q]=0$, is greater than the weighted sum of the complexities in the charge sectors, $\overline{C}(t)=\sum p_Q C_\mathcal{K}^{(Q)}(t)$, at all times,

 with equality iff the corresponding grand canonical transfer matrix does not mix sectors.

 In the present paper, we consider the $U(1)$-symmetric complex SYK model (cSYK) \cite{Berkooz:2020uly}.
 The aim of this paper is twofold.
 First, we wish to build up the machinery necessary to study cSYK correlation functions with charged operator insertions.
-For this endeavour the oriented chord formulation seams indispensable.
+For this endeavour the oriented chord formulation seems indispensable.
 We largely explain it in \cref{sec:moments}.
 To get the grand canonical transfer matrix, we first obtain the $H$-chord version of the transfer matrix for the canonical ensemble and diagonalize it (\cref{sec:fixedQTransferMatrix}).
 We then find the symmetrized grand canonical transfer matrix in the oriented chord formulation through comparison with the canonical transfer matrix (\cref{sec:Compare_To_GC}).
 As we are currently aware, a symmetrized transfer matrix for the cSYK has never been formulated neither in terms of oriented nor unoriented chords.
-The grand canonical transfer matrix will be necessary to study the bulk picture in a planned future paper.
+The grand canonical transfer matrix will be necessary to study the bulk picture.
+The dual for the cSYK has been studied extensively in the low energy limit \cite{Gaikwad:2018dfc,Mertens:2019tcm,Gubankova:2025gbx}.
+We expect that a holographic dual akin to the one studied in \cite{Blommaert:2024ymv} for the DSSYK model exists for the full double-scaled cSYK as well.
+We leave that for future work, where we will also give a bulk interpretation of our findings for the Krylov complexity.

 Second, we wish to study the inequality \eqref{eq:krylov_inequality} conjectured in \cite{Caputa:2025mii}.
 We show that in the case of the cSYK the grand canonical transfer matrix is just a sum of transfer matrices in the charge sectors, i.e.\ it does not mix charge sectors, and equality in (\ref{eq:krylov_inequality}) is realized.
 In \cref{sec:Krylov}, we compute the spread complexity, i.e.\ the Krylov complexity of the number operator, for both the canonical and grand canonical ensemble numerically and compare it with analytically obtained asymptotes for very early and very late times.